santiagomora2/project-portfolio/Gaussian Bayesian Networks for Alzheimers Disease/README.md

 The objective was to examine how genetic factors (APOE4 gene) and neurotoxins (beta-amyloid, tau, and phosphorylated tau) relate to cognitive decline and brain atrophy.
 The findings helped model the progression of the disease and provided insights into potential diagnostic markers.

-The data used for this project should not be released along with this project, per the *ADNI use of agreement*.
+The data used for this project should not be released along with this project, per the *ADNI data use agreement*.